 Many of you are aware of the OpenSRS status dashboard.
 It’s our primary communications channel to tell you about upcoming maintenances and report (in realtime) any issues affecting our services.

 For those of you not familiar, you should really check it out.
 Go ahead, we’ll wait.

 There was just one thing that bothered us about the dashboard: we hosted it on our own infrastructure, using our own DNS.
 So while everything generally chugged along without issue, there have been a couple of instances where issues with certain parts of our infrastructure would take the dashboard offline.

-For example a network event within a data centre, a problem with our DNS infrastructure, or even a failure to email would mean this dashboard might become unavailable, or cut off communications during the times when we most need to let you know what’s up.
+For example, a network event within a data centre, a problem with our DNS infrastructure, or even an email failure would mean this dashboard might become unavailable, or cut off communications during the times when we most need to let you know what’s up.